Skip to content

 Perform device maintenance

 Now focus on the devices themselves.
 Are aging computers past their prime?
-How about your router (the very gizmo that directs internet traffic to all the other electronics in the home)?
-Your router can be at the root of a slowdown.
+How about your router, the very gizmo that directs internet traffic to all other electronics in the home?
+This could be the root of a slowdown.

 Video: How to Increase Your Internet Speed at Home